kdbchau/Ceratina-calcarata-Metagenomics/README.md

 # Integrative metagenomics of wild bees reveals urbanization tied to reduced genetic diversity and increased pathogen loads

 This repository hosts the scripts and brief methods from our [__manuscript__]().
 This project focused on using mapped and unmapped reads from whole genome sequencing of the small carpenter bee (_Ceratina calcarata_) to obtain population genetic and metagenomic data, respectively.
+Our main goal was to understand how the genetic and metagenomic components of the bee are influenced by an urbanization gradient.

 Authors:
 * [Katherine D. Chau (me)](https://www.linkedin.com/in/balasink/)